ynput/OpenPype/website/docs/artist_hosts_aftereffects.md

 You can show the extension panel by going to `Window` > `Extensions` > `OpenPype`.

-Because of current rendering limitations, it is expected that only single composition will be marked for publishing!

 ### Publish

 When you are ready to share some work, you will need to publish it.
 This is done by opening the `Publisher` through the `Publish...` button.